-Analysis of the historical development of American constitutional law dealing with powers of the national government.
+An analysis of the historical development of American constitutional law with respect to powers of the national government.
 U.S. Supreme Court decisions regarding issues of federalism, separation of powers, executive authority, national security and war, the commerce clause, etc. will be considered.
-Debates in constitutional interpretation and the intended role of the US Supreme Court may also be examined.
+Debates in constitutional interpretation and the intended role of the Supreme Court may also be examined.
 Offered fall semester.
 Three credits.